-Ecommerce website builders are typically the least expensive way to build an online store.
-Using free, open-source platforms are attractive, but you end up paying for hosting, themes, plugins, and even help from a developer if you have specific needs, which can increase your total cost.
+Ecommerce website builders typically are the least expensive way to build an online store.
+Using free, open-source platforms are attractive, but you end up paying for hosting, themes, plug-ins, and even help from a developer if you have specific needs, all of which can increase your total cost.

 Ecommerce website builders are best for:

 - People with little technical know-how

 - People who need to build a website fast

 Ecommerce website builders can range from $39 per month to $399 per month, depending on whether you have retail stores or not.

 However, the average ecommerce website price will cost about $39 per month for new stores, not including sweat equity!